US Suspends Afghan Evacuee Flights Into US Because of Measles

 Thousands left behind

-It was unclear how many charter flights were awaiting departure in Mazar-e-Sharif.
-A State Department official said the U.S. was aware of only two charter planes in Afghanistan trying to leave.
+It is unclear how many charter flights are awaiting departure in Mazar-e-Sharif.
+A State Department official said they are aware of only two charter planes in Afghanistan trying to leave.

 On Wednesday, Blinken laid the blame for the delayed departures on the Taliban.

-Concerns regarding foreign nationals unable to leave Afghanistan are "misplaced," Bilal Karimi, a member of the Taliban Cultural Commission, told VOA on Thursday.
+Concerns regarding foreign nationals unable to leave Afghanistan are "misplaced," VOA was told Thursday by Bilal Karimi, a member of Taliban Cultural Commission.

 "Routine commercial flights remain suspended, but as soon as they are resumed, anyone intending to leave or come into the country and has with them valid documents, passports and visas will be free to do so," he said.